First of all, here, as promised, is my ‘How to write a blog for your outside event’ blog to help you write your blog for us here at Borrow my Garden.

 Give your blog a catchy title.
 Imagine the kind of thing that catches your eye and makes you want to click through and read more about a subject.
 Something tantalising.
 I know, I know, “How to write a blog” isn’t exactly mind-blowing, is it!?
 But remember to include whatever you’re tempting people with in your blog or they’ll just bounce out again.
 There are a lot of articles to read about on the web if you search for catchy blog titles.
 You might see something along the lines of, Ten reasons you won’t be able to resist the XXXX service I offer.
 Or Five reasons why you’ll want to visit our outside space.
 I’m sure you get my drift.

 Repetition isn’t adored by Google either.
 Your SEO score will shrink if you start too many sentences with the same words.
 Sometimes this isn’t easy when you’re writing a list, but try to think of a way around it.
 Perhaps using bullet points.

 Things to remember about writing blogs include:

 Photos and graphics break up long blogs, add relevance and enhance the piece.
 If you have relevant photos, that’s brilliant!
 If not, don’t worry.
-I’m a photographer, and I’d love to help out by using existing photos to complement the piece or by taking some new ones.
+I’m a photographer, and I’d love to help out by using existing photos to compliment the piece or by taking some new ones.
 You can also be inventive by using screenshots of what you’re trying to illustrate or create graphics as you can see I have.

 You might find it easier to leave the introduction until last, as who knows where your creative mind might take you on your blog writing journey.
 Once you’ve written the main body of the text, your intro can briefly describe the things the reader can expect to learn when they read the text.